lmreicks/upick/README.md

 7. Now we will do your first commit to show you how to save your changes to the repository.
 Create a new file in UPick directory called YourName.txt  and add some text in it.
 Then in your terminal window, type ```git add -all``` this will “Stage” all your changes.
 Next type ```git commit -m “Type a message here about what your commit is about”``` this will add a new commit to your local code repository.
 A commit is a saved change.
 You can read more about Git on their website.

 8. Finally, to sync up your local repository with the Iowa State remote repository.
-Type ```git push``` this will push all your pending commits to the remote server and you have finished your first contribution!
+Type ```git push -u origin *BranchName*``` this will push all your pending commits to the remote server and you have finished your first contribution!

 Product Overview/How to Help
 ------------